basecom/FixturesPlugin/docs/helpers/language-locale.md

 ## getLocale

-The `getLocale` method takes the ISO code of any locale as parameter and returns the locale entity that belongs to that code or null if none was found.
+The `getLocale` method takes the ISO code of any locale as a parameter and returns the locale entity that corresponds to that code, or null if none is found.

 ```php
 <?php